David-Pugh/OS-GreenSpace-Cardiff/README.md

 ![Greenspaces near Cardiff Centre as viewed in QGIS](/img/Cardiff_greenspace_qgis.png?raw=true "Optional Title")

 ## Exploring the Shapefile with R
 The concept is quite straightforward - go grab the appropriate base map and then plot the shapefile over the top of it as a set of polygons.
 However there are a few potential trip points!
-Click [hear](/visualising_in_r/visualising_in_r.md) for details.
+See the  [visualising_in_r](/visualising_in_r/) for details.